SFDO-Tooling/CumulusCI/docs/robot_new.rst

    $ cci task run robot --suites robot/<ProjectName>/tests/custom_keyword.robot

 Test cases and keywords have the concept of settings specified by square brackets, which means test cases can have their own individual setups, teardowns, documentation, and returns.
-This is how robot knows you're not referring to the keyword but rather a specific test case setting.
+This is how robot refers to a specific test case setting instead of the keyword.

 Use a Resource File
 -------------------

-Now that you know how to create a custom keyword that is reusable within a test file, you can build up a body of custom keywords to be shared project-wide by creating a resource file.
+Now that you know how to create a custom keyword that is reusable within a test file, you can build up a body of custom keywords to be shared project-wide with a resource file.

 A resource file is similar to a normal test suite file, except there are no tests, only references to your project's personal library of custom keywords.

-To follow along, save this code in a file named ``<ProjectName>.robot`` in the ``robot/<ProjectName>/resources`` folder of your project's repository.
-(Although it's not required to name the resource file after the project you're working in, it is considered an established best practice.)
+Save this code in a file named ``<ProjectName>.robot`` in the ``robot/<ProjectName>/resources`` folder of your project's repository.
+(Although the resource file isn't required to be named after the project it's stored inside, it's an established best practice to do so.)

 .. code-block:: robotframework